Adrien Rougier: Life

-For his 51 stops organ of Saint-Pothin's Church, he implemented his invention, a device for calling combinations called "Acribès".
+For his 51-stop organ of Saint-Pothin's Church, he implemented his invention, a device for calling combinations called "Acribès".
 One of these combiners had been installed on the grandstand organ of the primatial Saint-Jean de Lyon when it was reinstalled in 1935-1936.
 This combiner is still in operation in the organ of the Saint-André church in Tarare while another copy is located at the Musée suisse de l'orgue.